NetApp/terraform-provider-netapp-ontap/docs/resources/svm.md

 ## Supported Platforms

 * On-prem ONTAP system 9.6 or higher
+  * `storage_limit` attribute supported with ONTAP system 9.13 or higher
 * Amazon FSx for NetApp ONTAP

 ## Example Usage

-This creates a new SVM called `tfsvm4`.
-In IPspace `terraformIpspace_newname`, which can have up to 200 volumes which will be cased on aggr2
+This creates a new SVM called `tfsvm4` in IPspace `terraformIpspace_newname`, which can have up to 200 volumes and up to 1 GB storage, which will be cased on aggr2.

 ```terraform
 resource "netapp-ontap_svm" "example" {